Arkansas Democrat-Gazette: Competition after the Civil War

-During the Reconstruction years a competitor arose called by a variety of names, under a variety of editors, and with several different owners.
-In 1878 J.N.
+During Reconstruction, a competitor arose by various names, under various editors, and with several different owners.
+In 1878, J.N.
 Smithee bought the newspaper, changed its name to the Arkansas Democrat, and went after lucrative state printing contracts held by the Gazette.

-The Gazette and the Democrat engaged in a war of words that soon escalated into an exchange of gunfire between the owner of the Democrat and a part-owner of the Gazette.
+The Gazette and the Democrat exchanged words that soon escalated into an exchange of gunfire between the owner of the Democrat and a part-owner of the Gazette.

-Over the years the Gazette and the Democrat supported opposing candidates and took opposite editorial positions.
-Throughout the simmering battle the Gazette continued to be the dominant state newspaper.
-The Gazette was owned and edited by John Netherland Heiskell who guided it with a firm hand through most of the 20th century.
+Over the years, the Gazette and the Democrat supported opposing candidates and took opposite editorial positions.
+The Gazette remained the dominant state newspaper throughout the simmering battle.
+The Gazette was owned and edited by John Netherland Heiskell, who guided it with a firm hand through most of the 20th century.

-In 1926, August Engel acquired a major interest in the Democrat.
-He became the newspaper's president and general manager, leading it through a period of great growth over the next 43 years.
-Engel gained a reputation as a hard-working, shrewd businessman who took an active part in the editorial process.
+In 1926, August Engel acquired a significant interest in the Democrat.
+He became the newspaper's president and general manager, leading it through substantial growth over the next 43 years.
+Engel gained a reputation as a hard-working, shrewd businessman who actively participated in the editorial process.

 Central High crisis

 The Gazette took a strong editorial stance against Governor Orval Faubus when he tried to prevent the Little Rock Nine from integrating Little Rock Central High School in 1957.
-In 1958 the Gazette was awarded the Pulitzer Prize for Public Service for its stand, and executive editor Harry Ashmore won the Pulitzer Prize for Editorial Writing.
+In 1958 the Gazette was awarded the Pulitzer Prize for Public Service for its stand; executive editor Harry Ashmore won the Pulitzer Prize for Editorial Writing.
 This was the first time in history that a newspaper won two Pulitzer Prizes within the same year.
-Despite its honors the circulation of the Gazette dropped during the crisis due to boycotts, which ended when Ashmore left the paper.
+Despite its honors, the circulation of the Gazette dropped during the crisis due to boycotts, which ended when Ashmore left the paper.

 The Democrat charted a generally neutral editorial stand.
-Its photographer Will Counts took several important pictures of the crisis, including a famous picture of Elizabeth Eckford, one of the Nine, being shouted at by an angry white girl, later identified as Hazel Massery; the Associated Press declared it to be one of the top 100 photos of the 20th century.
+Its photographer Will Counts took several important pictures of the crisis, including a famous photo of Elizabeth Eckford, one of the Nine, being shouted at by an angry white girl, later identified as Hazel Massery; the Associated Press declared it to be one of the top 100 photos of the 20th century.
 Counts also helped arrange the public reconciliation of Eckford and Massery in 1997.

-Counts' work submitted by the Arkansas Democrat for the 1958 Pulitzer Prize, received the unanimous recommendation of the Pulitzer jurors for Best Spot News Photography.
+Counts' work submitted by the Arkansas Democrat for the 1958 Pulitzer Prize received the unanimous recommendation of the Pulitzer jurors for Best Spot News Photography.
 However, Counts was denied the award when the Pulitzer board overruled its jurors and gave the award to another entrant which portrayed a different local police force as friendly to its citizens.

-In 2005, the Democrat-Gazette editorial cartoonist, John Deering, and his wife Cathy created a bronze sculpture of the Nine, entitled Testament, on the grounds of the Arkansas State Capitol.
+In 2005, the Democrat-Gazette editorial cartoonist John Deering and his wife Cathy created a bronze sculpture of the Nine, entitled Testament, on the grounds of the Arkansas State Capitol.